OUTAGE.GREN

 Verify

-Other residents in the area see the report on the live map and confirm it with one tap.
+Other residents in the area see the report on the live map and confirm it with one tap using the 'Me Too' button.
 The verification score rises, and the outage becomes more visible to the community.
+One device fingerprint gets one vote — this prevents manipulation while keeping participation open to everyone.

 3